Freshdesk vs Zoho Desk: A complete guide for 2026

 In the world of support software, Freshdesk and Zoho Desk are two names you’ll hear over and over.
 They’re both popular, packed with features, and seem pretty similar on the surface, which can make choosing between them tough.

 This guide is here to help you sort through it all.
 We’ll give you a straightforward comparison of their features, AI, and pricing to help you make a decision.
-We’ll also take a look at where their built-in AI falls short and explore a more flexible option that can work with whichever tool you end up with.
+We'll also take a look at how to get the most out of their built-in AI and explore a flexible option that can work with whichever tool you end up with.

 What is Freshdesk?